 #Why does my Philips TV turn on by itself?

-HDMI-CEC (called EasyLink on Philips TVs) allows connected devices to wake the TV automatically.
-A game console in rest mode or a streaming stick receiving an update can trigger a power-on signal.
-Disable EasyLink in your TV’s General Settings menu to stop it.
+EasyLink (Philips’ name for HDMI-CEC) lets connected devices wake the TV.
+A game console in rest mode or a streaming stick downloading an update sends a power-on signal.
+Disable it under General Settings > EasyLink.

-#Can a power surge damage a Philips TV permanently?
+#Can a power surge permanently damage a Philips TV?

 Yes.
-A voltage spike can fry the power supply board’s capacitors or the main board’s voltage regulator.
-If your TV stopped working after a storm or a sudden power outage, the power board is the most likely casualty.
-Using a surge protector rated for at least 1,000 joules helps prevent this.
+A voltage spike can destroy the power supply board’s capacitors or the main board’s voltage regulator in an instant.
+If your TV stopped working after a storm or sudden outage, the power board is the most likely casualty.
+The Philips support page recommends using a surge protector rated for at least 1,000 joules to guard against this.

-#How do I know if my Philips TV remote is broken?
+#How do I test if my Philips TV remote is working?

-Point the remote at your phone’s front-facing camera and press any button.
-If the remote’s IR emitter works, you will see a purple or white flash on your phone screen.
+Point the remote at your smartphone’s front-facing camera and press any button.
+A working IR emitter shows up as a purple or white flash on the phone screen.
 No flash means the remote is dead even with fresh batteries.

-The number of red blinks between pauses corresponds to a specific error code.
-Two blinks often indicates a power supply fault, while five or more blinks usually points to a main board failure.
-Count the blinks carefully and search for your model number plus the blink count to find the exact diagnosis.
+The blink count between pauses maps to a specific error code.
+Two blinks typically indicates a power supply fault.
+Five or more usually points to a main board failure.
+Count the blinks carefully and cross-reference with your model number on the Philips support site for the exact diagnosis.

-#Is it worth repairing a Philips TV that won’t turn on?
+#Is repairing a Philips TV that won’t turn on worth the cost?

-For TVs under three years old, yes.
-A replacement power supply board costs $30-60, and a main board runs $50-80, both well below the cost of a new TV.
-For TVs older than five years, compare the repair cost to a new set in the same size range before committing.
+For TVs under three years old, almost always.
+A power supply board costs $30 to $60, and a main board runs $50 to $80, both well below the price of a new TV.
+Beyond five years, compare the repair estimate to current models in the same screen size before committing to a fix.